AsocPro/point-tracker/README.md

 A simple, mobile-first point tracking app for rewarding children's behavior and activities.

+## Try It Now

+**No installation required!** Use the app directly at: https://asocpro.github.io/point-tracker/

 ## Features

 - **Track Multiple Children**: Add unlimited children with custom colors